 This document defines the protocol element called Internationalized Resource Identifier (IRI), which allow applications of URIs to be extended to use resource identifiers that have a much wider repertoire of characters.
 It also provides corresponding "internationalized" versions of other constructs from [RFC3986], such as URI references.
 The syntax of IRIs is defined in Section 2.

 Using characters outside of A - Z in IRIs adds a number of difficulties.
-Section 4 discusses the special case of bidirectional IRIs using characters from scripts written right-to-left.
-Section 5 discusses the use of IRIs in different situations.
+Section 4 discusses the use of IRIs in different situations.
 Section 7 gives additional informative guidelines.
 Section 9 discusses IRI-specific security considerations.